June Oscar

 She is best known for her fight against Fetal Alcohol Spectrum Disorder (FASD) and work in improving the lives of Aboriginal people in remote communities, in particular the Kimberley (Western Australia) town of Fitzroy Crossing.
-In 2013 Oscar was awarded Oscar the Order of Australia for "distinguished service to the Indigenous community of Western Australia, particularly through health and social welfare programs".
+In 2013 Oscar was awarded the Order of Australia for "distinguished service to the Indigenous community of Western Australia, particularly through health and social welfare programs".

 In October 2019 she was appointed to the Senior Advisory Group to help co-design the Indigenous voice to government.

 Early life and education

 Born in Fitzroy Crossing, Western Australia, Oscar was the second of her mother Mona's three girls and three boys.
 Her biological father was a local white Australian cattle farmer whom she only met once as an adult.

 At the age of seven, authorities removed Oscar from the care of her mother and placed her into the United Aborigines Mission in Fitzroy Crossing.
 Recognised by the missionaries as being a clever child, she was later sent for secondary education at John Forrest Senior High School in Perth, before leaving at the age of 16 to return to Fitzroy Crossing.
 Oscar didn't think she was capable of studying at tertiary level, but completed a Bachelor of Business degree in 2004 and commenced a PhD research degree in 2011 at University of Notre Dame, Australia.